 This Chocolate coconut slices recipe is for all you chocolate addicts (including me) out there.
 Made up of a chocolate base topped with chocolate cocoa frosting,need I say more?
 If you love chocolate as much as I do, then this recipe is a real keeper.

 Slice recipes are really simple to bake, it is a real time saver.
-You don't have to cut or roll out individual biscuits.
+You don't have to cut or roll out individual cookies.
 It is just mixed into one bowl and pressed or poured out into the baking pan.

-Making the biscuit base
+Making the cookie base

-You can use any tin you have available or prefer.
-After brushing the pan, line it with baking paper.
+You can use any shape pan you have available or prefer.
+After brushing the pan, line it with parchment paper.
 Let the paper extend over the two sides.
 This makes it easier for you to lift it out after it has been baked.

-Make a well in the center and add 250 grams / 1 cup of cooled melted butter, 5 ml vanilla essence and 125 ml / ½ cup buttermilk or plain yoghurt. (to make your own buttermilk subsitute, add 1 teaspoon of lemon juice or vinegar to 125ml / ½ cup milk.
+Make a well in the centre and add 250 grams / 1 cup of cooled melted butter, 5 ml vanilla essence and 125 ml / ½ cup buttermilk or plain yoghurt. (to make your own buttermilk substitute, add 1 teaspoon of lemon juice or vinegar to 125ml / ½ cup milk.
 Allow it to curdle for 5 minutes before using)

-Making the icing / frosting
+Making the frosting

 These slices can be stored for up to 3 days in an airtight container.

 Want even more delicious recipes?
 Subscribe free to receive new post notifications emailed to you.
 Or follow along on Facebook, Pinterest, and Instagram.
 If you love sharing recipes please come and join my All about cooking and baking Facebook group or Subscribe to my YouTube channel